identity-managed/website/content/blog/custom-attributes-in-entra-id-use-cases.md

 **M﻿y d﻿efault answer: use a Directory Extension unless you can't!**

+* T﻿hey cover most use cases
+* Y﻿ou can create as many definitions as you want
+* E﻿ach resource can have 100 values
+* I﻿f you squint your eyes you can ignore the ugly name

 W﻿hile Extension Attributes cover many of the use cases including all but one of the use cases that Directory Extensions cover you might think that Extension Attributes is the way to go:

 * They already exist